the village of Ukupseni

 It was quite fun to be swimming fast across the reef to wherever the others were calling me when they had an urchin in hand to pick it up.
 We did this with two Kuna locals.
 Catherine was very insisting and clear at explaining to them the situation and the point of this conservation experiment so that they could understand what was going on and why it was important.
 I believe that it is conservation biologists’ duty to seek solutions, it is up to them to trust their knowledge and propose solutions and even though it may seem like a patronizing action to do it in a place where we don’t belong, I think that as ecologists, we are the ones with the power to put the facts and solutions on the table and then its up to the locals to take care of the situation with an understanding of problems and possible ways to deal with them.
 Conservation biologists have an understanding of systems and how the removal of components affects the rest, and they have to share this knowledge with non-scientists to make it useful.
 This is what makes conservation biology a social and scientific enterprise.
 Being culturally sensitive when explaining conservation projects to the locals is a long term process.
 Cultural lenses–cognitive frameworks shared by members of a social group that help them make sense of the world- are obviously different across cultures, and cross cultural misunderstandings can greatly lead to failures of conservation projects.
 We learned that considerations of local customs and values are super important when developing/designing conservation projects because projects have to be locally inspired and relevant for their objectives to be achieved.
 And for that it is key to be reflective, which is to have the ability to analyze the assumptions embedded within ones’ own cultural lenses when doing conservation efforts.
 One should not assume superiority of the scientific method in generating knowledge.
 Two-way cross cultural understandings are very valuable in any collaborative project… We have so much to learn from the Kuna’s protection of the forest for example, and we (PFSS students), as we’ve been monitoring the state of their mangroves, corals and have observed from the data a clear decline in their health, we can warn them about this situation and propose them solutions.
 It is tricky because the resources they are depleting is to fill their needs…

 Anyway I could go on and on since we learned so much in Kuna Yala but its getting too long… But in general we discussed quite a lot the contrasting states of the sea and the forest as a consequence of Kuna’s cosmology and culture.
 The answer was multifactorial and had to do with the formation of Kuna’s cosmology that took place when they lived back in mainland in the tropical forests of Panama and Colombia (they’ve only moved to the coast and inhabited the islands since the mid nineteenth century).
 The Kuna have a sacred respect for the forest but perhaps their relatively recent relation with the sea is not so much part of their cosmology.
 Interestingly, they bury their deceased on mainland, on top of hills.
 We actually had a walk to the cemetery of Ukupseni.
 It was the most beautiful and peculiar cemetery I have ever seen.
 The deceased are buried with all their personal belongings in their hammocks hanging in holes on the ground.
 To protect the graves from the rain, they build palm roofs on top, just like the roofs of their own houses.
-Every morning, family members, especially women,leave the island, cross the bridge, walk up the hill and spend time with the death, cooking and chatting with each other under these palm roofs.
+Every morning, family members, especially women,leave the island, cross the bridge, walk up the hill and spend time with the dead, cooking and chatting with each other under these palm roofs.
 The view from the graves to the coast from above was astonishing…

 We also discussed how Kuna’s traditional knowledge is inevitably being eroded leading to practices that are not as sustainable as they used to, mainly in response to population growth and overture to other cultures only to mention a few factors.
 This happens to all cultures however: cultures cannot stay static over time.
 The rate of change is what is important, the ability for a society to adapt to those changes and their related resource management is what matters.
 How traditional knowledge is transferred and what are the societal structures that allow or not this to happen was another big topic.
 Measures that force kids to go to school or even laws that forbid ‘child labor’ for example have effects that I had never thought of before this trip: spending time away from their parents, away from their household routine working with the parents, means reducing the time parents can teach their children all their cultural practices such as fishing, cooking, sewing, hunting, working the land, dancing etc. And this affects the conservation of traditional knowledge which is mostly transferred orally for indigenous peoples… The school in Ukupseni is now making efforts at integrating traditional knowledge and Kuna language in addition to Spanish to their curriculum.